pdjr-archive/venus-signalk-tank-service/README.md

-__venus-signalk-tank-service__ ignores Venus' broken tank handling, and instead recovers tank data from a Signal K server, generating and updating one dbus service per tank.
+__venus-signalk-tank-service__ ignores Venus' broken tank handling, and instead recovers tank data from a Signal K server, generating and updating one D-Bus service per tank.
-Once the data is on dbus it becomes available to Venus in a way that can be picked up and rendered by a CCGX or similar display.
+Once the data is on the host sytem D-Bus it becomes available to Venus in a way that can be picked up and rendered by a CCGX or similar display.

 Data is recovered from Signal K over HTTP and the Signal K server can be running on the local network or even on the Venus host.